jenwachter/php-redis-queue/README.md

 ### Methods

-#### __`getJob(int $id)`__

-Get the data attached to a job.

-Note: job data expires when a job is trimmed from either the failed or success lists.
-You can set the length of these lists using the `processedListsLimit` configuration option on the Worker, which can be set per queue/worker.

-Returns: Array.

-Arguments:

-* `$id`: Required.
-ID of job.

 #### __`push(string $queue, string $jobName = 'default', array $jobData = [])`__

 Pushes a job to the end of a queue.